No items found.

 Now, this is a biggie.
 Over the last decade or so, there’s been a very noticeable shift in the themes and topics that crop up in children’s books.

-Gone are the days of the light-hearted, fluffy romance element in young adult fiction.
+Gone are the days of the light-hearted, fluffy romance element in Young Adult fiction.
 Crushes and first kisses are now in middle-grade territory, and YA has become sexier, steamier and riskier.

 Yes, YA characters still fall in love, but sex, sex scandals, teen pregnancy and sexual assault are just as likely to pop up.
-There’s a reason so much young adult fiction now comes with trigger warnings!
+There’s a reason so much Young Adult fiction now comes with trigger warnings!
 Events that would’ve firmly been in the realm of adult fiction a decade or two ago are now commonplace in YA.

-In Tiffany D. Jackson’s YA novel Grown, 17-year-old Enchanted is navigating a relationship with a much-older man, until she wakes up covered in blood and beside his dead body and finds herself swiftly accused of his murder.
+In Tiffany D. Jackson’s YA novel Grown, 17-year-old Enchanted is navigating a relationship with a much older man, until she wakes up covered in blood and beside his dead body and finds herself swiftly accused of his murder.

 Korey is twenty-eight.
 I’m seventeen.
 That’s only... an eleven-year difference.
 When I’m eighteen, he’ll be twenty-nine...
 Beyoncé was eighteen when she met thirty-year-old Jay-Z. Mom is seven years younger than Daddy.
 It’s not that uncommon.

-— Tiffany D. Jackson, Grown
+—Tiffany D. Jackson, Grown

 Violence